 7 tips for taking a break from alcohol

-Giving your body a rest from drinking is a great way to recharge.
-Here’s how to make kicking the habit easier.
+Taking a rest from alcohol is a great way to recharge.
+Here’s how to make kicking it easier.

 If Sunday morning is more or less synonymous with “hangover” in your mind, a break from alcohol might be just what your body is screaming out for.
 This February, FebFast encourages you to take a 28-day holiday from drinking, giving yourself time to recharge, replenish and reset your habits.